There Be Mature Content Here

 “Fabulous!”
 I call out to her.
 Although, like ‘lodge’, I’m unfamiliar with her unit of measurement.
 I turn to Kinixys and whisper, “What’s the universal volume of an elephant?”

 “Rather small,” he whispers back, sounding unimpressed yet also oddly confused.
-“They’re supposedly animals, native to my mate’s ancient homeworld, that would frequently wander into rooms occupied by humans.”
+“They’re supposedly animals, native to my mate’s ancient homeworld, that would frequently wander into rooms occupied by humans.
+Then the humans would either discuss its presence amongst themselves or simply ignore it.”

 “Ah.”
 I nod agreeably, even though the in-progress-bolthole is way larger than an elephant.
 “But still, the bolthole should be bigger.
 Right?”